-A nation ready to - To enable risk management authorities to build strong and effective partnerships respond and adapt to innovate and make best use of their collective resource to move faster towards to flooding and achieving resilience. coastal change - To improve communication and information sharing, from, within, and into, the RFCC, its partnerships and its wider network. - To strengthen the role of the RFCC as supporter and critical friend to risk management authorities, seeking to improve performance, and addressing barriers to this.
+- To enable risk management authorities to build strong and effective partnerships to innovate and make best use of their collective resource to move faster towards achieving resilience. - To improve communication and information sharing, from, within, and into, the RFCC, its partnerships and its wider network. - To strengthen the role of the RFCC as supporter and critical friend to risk management authorities, seeking to improve performance, and addressing barriers to this.